Leviatw/DFIM_BatteryCoating/README.md

 # DFIM_BatteryCoating
-The data and code source for "Distribution-free Image Monitoring with Application to Battery Coating Process"
+The code to regenerate the data and the results in
+T. Gong, D. Liu, H. Kim, S.-H. Kim, T. Kim, D. Lee, Y. Xie.
+"Distribution-free Image Monitoring with Application to Battery Coating Process".
+IISE Transactions, 2024.